-Amos' message of judgment upon social injustices of Israel and the surrounding nations warns of the coming exile and declares God's promise to restore a remnant in faithfulness to the Abrahamic Covenant to urge the nation to repent.
+Amos' message of judgment against the social injustices of Israel and the surrounding nations warns of the coming exile and declares God's promise to restore a remnant in faithfulness to the Davidic Covenant, urging the nation to repent.

-- I. God would judge injustice in Israel (Amos 1:1-9:7). - A. Eight warnings show God would soon judge seven neighbor nations and Israel (Amos 1-2). - 1.
+- I. God would judge injustice in Israel (Amos 1:1-9:7). - A. Eight warnings show God would soon judge seven neighboring nations and Israel (Amos 1-2). - 1.
 Amos composes the message of judgment upon Israel about four decades before its fulfillment as proof that the nation had plenty of time to repent (1:1-2). - a) The author, Amos, notes he was a shepherd from Tekoa to strengthen his message by showing God's special choice of him as one who was not a professional prophet (1:1a).

-- b) Amos prophesies two years before a great earthquake (in 760 BC?; Zech.
-14:5) while the reigns of Jeroboam II and Uzziah overlapped (767-753 BC) to show that Israel had nearly four decades to repent before these judgments took place (722 BC; 1:1b). - Amos' theme is that God, like a roaring lion and thunder, will devastate Israel (1:2). - 2.
-God would soon judge seven surrounding nations and Israel itself that it might realize that God will punish sin regardless of nationality (1:3-2:16). - a) God indicts nations surrounding Israel for sins against Israel, moving closer to Israel in each indictment that the nation might realize its greater responsibility before God and understand God's just punishment (1:3-2:5; see p.
+- b) Amos prophesied two years before the earthquake (in 760 BC?; Zech.
+14:5) while Jeroboam II and Uzziah ruled (767-753 BC) to give Israel nearly 40 years to repent before exile (722 BC; 1:1b). - Amos' theme is that God, like a roaring lion and thunder, will devastate Israel (1:2). - 2.
+God would soon judge seven surrounding nations and Israel itself that it might realize that God will punish sin regardless of nationality (1:3-2:16). - a) God indicts nations surrounding Israel for sins against Israel, moving progressively closer to Israel each time to help them see their greater responsibility before God's just punishment (1:3-2:5; see p.
 591 and locations on p.
 444).